Sofirn Q8 Flashlight Review

 User Interface and Operation

 There’s a single indicating side e-switch on this Q8.
 It’s a responsive and clicky button.
 The indicating aspect is quite nice, and also configurable.
-One absolutely massive difference between this light and the BLF Q8 is that this light has a green indicating switch, while the BLF Q8 had a multi-color indicating switch.
+One absolutely massive difference between this light and the BLF Q8 is that this light has a green indicating switch, while the BLF Q8 has a multi-color indicating switch.

-The Q8 still has NarsilM which makes this a ramping UI.
+The Q8 still has NarsilM, which makes this a ramping UI.
 Ramping is all the rage, and I do like ramping just fine.
 This version of ramping is good, too.

 There are two groups.
-One group has ramping, one group has discrete modes.
+One group has ramping, and one group has discrete modes.
 It’s possible to switch between ramping and discrete easily.
 The default is ramping, and to switch to modes, first turn the light on, then hold the switch for 3.2s.
 It’ll blink twice, pause, and blink once.
 At that point, click once.
 This disables ramping.
-Once this is done, put the light down so you don’t change other settings (which is very easy to do.)
-There are other things you could do to expedite termination of programming, but just skip it, and wait.
+Once this is done, put the light down so you don’t change other settings (which is very easy to do).
+There are other things you could do to expedite termination of programming, but just skip it and wait.

 Narsil is wonderful firmware.
 It’s extremely versatile, and possible to change many (most? all?) of the settings about the light.